-Events subsequent to June 30, 2017 have been evaluated by the Trust Administrator through May 3, 2018, the date financial statements were available to be issued.
+Events subsequent to June 30, 2019 have been evaluated by the Trust Administrator through April 9, 2020, the date financial statements were available to be issued.
+The Trust Administrator identified the following subsequent event needing disclosure in the financial statements.